microsoft/dstoolkit-azoda/docs/DetectionSolutionAccelerator/Auto-setup-pipelines-walkthrough.md

 - Under **Path** select **/azure-pipelines/PIPELINE-auto-setup.yml** then **Continue**
 - **Run**

-### Train a first model (~5 minutes)
+### Submit a model training job (~2 minutes)

 Now we can train a first model, it was be with a generated dataset.
 Later you can replace it with your own.

 Repeat the same process as above, but set the path to **/azure-pipelines/PIPELINE-auto-training.yml**.
 This pipeline will ask you to authenicate interactively about one minute after the pipeline starts.
 Watch the pipeline output to see it.
+The default training config uses very few steps, so it shoud take about 5 minutes to finish.

-### Deploy the model (~7 minutes)
+### Deploy the model (~9 minutes)

 Repeat the same process as above, but set the path to **/azure-pipelines/PIPELINE-auto-deployment.yml**.
 This will also need interactive authentication after about a minute.
+Make sure the model has finished training before deploying.

 ### Test the deployment